DR.

 Why integrate

 Each pillar in isolation delivers benefit.
-The difference lies in coordinating all four over time, with data, proximity, and shared responsibility.
+The difference, in my reading, lies in coordinating all four over time, with data, proximity, and shared responsibility.
 That is what The ACTS Method organizes — and what the Plenya Score begins to measure.

 The result is not a perfect life.
 It is a life built, day after day, with clarity about what matters.